Rinoula/Jacoby-test-1/bnj_plaintext.md

 ## Publication statement

+1)Copyeditors check, correct this one.
+Blablabla tralala 2)After the copyeditors Irini check's the files for small things.(BNP, questions etc)

 This entry was prepared by Fred Jenkins and published on **1 October 2009**.
-Copyeditors check, correct this one.
-Blablabla tralala

 ## Historian
 historian | metadata
 ----- | -----